carljonpope/powershell/azureADstreetAddress.md

 # For the Envoy deployment, need to sync Azure AD users based on Street Address and City.
 Sync is performed using Azure SCIM.

-Need to check that street address is the same for all users in Cor089GGEnvoy group
+Need to check that street address is the same for all users in xxxXXXGGEnvoy group

 ```
 get-azureadgroupmember -objectid xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx | select displayname | out-file C:\users\xxxxxx\desktop\users.txt